loqi/TTTT/doc/data_model/_agent_model.md

                         }
         )

-    // There is no limit to endod-to-endod intramural communications at the base TTTT layer.
+    // TTTT traffic along endod-to-endod intramural dunbar links is basically free.
-    // It all happens directly in the database, and requires no IP6 datagram traffic.
+    // Since it all happens in the local database without foreign IP6 communication,
+    // there is no need to account for traffic volume the way there is between nodes
+    // maintained by separate agents.
     , (endo_a) -[:DB]-> (endo_b) -[:DB]-> (endo_a)
     , (endo_b) -[:DB]-> (endo_c) -[:DB]-> (endo_b)
     , (endo_c) -[:DB]-> (endo_d) -[:DB]-> (endo_c)